 Goal 7 is to “Ensure access to affordable, reliable, sustainable, and modern energy for all.”
 Target 7.2 specifically says: “By 2030, increase substantially the share of renewable energy in the global energy mix.”

-To meet SDG 7 ECOHZ can document the origin of your energy consumption globally with Guarantees of Origin in Europe, RECs in North America and I-RECs in a select and growing number of countries in Asia, Africa and Latin America.
+To meet SDG 7 ECOHZ can document the origin of your energy consumption globally with Guarantees of Origin in Europe, RECs in North America and I-RECs in a select and growing number of countries in Asia, Africa, the Middle East and Latin America.

 Companies can also create renewable energy while consuming renewable energy.
 ECOHZ has developed a new, innovative concept called GO2 that combines the purchase of renewable energy with Guarantees of Origin (GO) with top financing to named renewable projects.
 This will ensure that more renewable energy is produced as a direct result of your renewable energy consumption.
 It enables you to produce more energy than you use.